tom-metherell/Mice.jl/docs/src/imputation.md

 ```

 ### Methods
 The imputation methods are the functions that are used to impute each variable.
 By default, `mice` uses predictive mean matching (`"pmm"`) for all variables (and currently PMM is the only method that `Mice.jl` supports).
-However, you can use the methods vector to specify any variables that should not be imputed.

 To create a default methods vector, use the function `makeMethods`.